 What Cancer Prevention Really Means

-Cancer research by the World Health Organization (WHO) has shown that about 30-50% of cases are preventable had preventive healthcare measures been taken.
+Cancer research by the World Health Organization (WHO) has shown that about 30-50% of cases are preventable had

 So, what does cancer prevention look like in everyday life?
 It’s not all tests and machines.
 Much of it happens quietly: during regular checkups, honest conversations, and small lifestyle changes over time.